 Assessment is varied enabling you to demonstrate your strengths and show what you have learnt.
-Students are studies.
+Students are provided with access to relevant software that they can use on their own personal computers to assist their studies.

 Special Features of the programme